Analysis Methodology

 - Large drawdown → "Significant drawdown history — prepare for large swings"

-All analysis computations use on-chain data only and are performed from the same enriched profile data shown in the Analysis section.
+All analysis computations use on-chain data only and are performed from the enriched profile data shown on trader profiles.
 No proprietary models or external data sources are involved.